PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 </SampleAnswer>

 ### Problem 0.2: Reading input
-Even if the program created in Problem 0.1 works, it is not that useful because it computes and displays the same number each time you run the program.
+Even if the program created in Problem 0.1 works, it is not that useful because it computes and displays the same output each time you run the program.
 It is an example of a program that doesn't receive any input; it only produces output, as shown in <FigureNumber /> below.

 <Figure caption="Visualization of how the program from Problem 0.1 works.">
 <Mermaid graph-definition="